-Mashhad is Iran’s holiest and second-biggest city.
-Its raison d’être and main sight is the beautiful, massive and ever-growing Haram (shrine complex) commemorating the AD 817 martyrdom of Shia Islam’s eighth Imam, Imam Reza.
-The pain of Imam Reza’s death is still felt very personally over a millennium later and around 20 million pilgrims converge here each year to pay their respects (and no small amount of money) to the Imam.
-Witnessing their tears is a moving experience, even if you’re not a Muslim yourself.
-If you notice a lot of young couples, that’s because the city’s also a haven for honeymooners, who believe sharing it with the Imam will bless their marriage.
-Away from the Haram Complex, Mashhad is a good place to buy carpets, it’s a natural staging post for travel to Turkmenistan or Afghanistan, and offers many interesting excursions into little-touristed Khorasan.
+Mashhad is Iran’s holiest and second-largest city.
+Its raison d’être and main sight is the beautiful, massive and ever-growing Haram (shrine complex) commemorating the AD 818 martyrdom of Shiite Islam’s eighth Imam, Imam Reza.
+The pain of Imam Reza’s death is still felt very personally well over a millennium later and more than 20 million pilgrims converge here each year to pay their respects.
+Witnessing their tears is a moving experience, even if you’re not Muslim yourself.

-Be aware that during major pilgrim seasons, almost all accommodation and transport will be booked out months in advance.
-Contrastingly, at other times Mashhad offers about the best-value accommodation in Iran.
-Winters can be very cold, with snow on the ground for up to five months a year.
-Summers are contrastingly hot.
-April is ideal.
+Be aware that during No Ruz and major Muslim holidays, almost all accommodation and transport will be booked out months in advance.
+(By contrast, at other times visiting Mashhad can prove quite a bargain.)